 When you stop and stare at the ceiling feeling stuck or try to work with your team to gain agreement, or you know you have to have an awkward conversation – how do you prepare?

-The times you are unsure, and the complexity weighs on you, are those times when you may wish for a simple answer or a way to create some ordered rationalism that will make things simpler.
+The times you are unsure, and the complexity weighs on you are when you may wish for a simple answer or a way to create some ordered rationalism that will simplify things.

 When you feel disordered, you cannot wish yourself into order.